denten-books/plain-text/2-surface.md

 correction, economy in reuse, simplicity of equipment, compactness of recorded data, etc." [@youngquist_magnetic_1961, 1]

+[^ln2-busa]: See for example @hockey_history_2004, "Father Busa has stories of truckloads of punched cards being transported from one center to another in Italy."

 ### C. Screen, (Output)

 By decoupling input and output, magnetic storage and solid state media afford